Chantland/Dice_Me/README.md

 ## Setup
 1. Make sure that you have the required packages listed in `requirements.txt`.
 Use `pip install -r requirements.txt` if unsure.
 2. The only command required is `Dice_Me.dicePic("image.png")` with `image.png` replaced with your file name and path.
 3. However, this will only use the default values for everything.
-For use of optional inputs use the following as well as checking main.py for general examples for running for running:
+For use of optional inputs use the following as well as checking `main.py` for general examples for running:

 ## Functions